openkim/kliff/docs/source/modules/dataset.rst

   space (e.g. ``Lattice``), it should be placed in the quotation marks ``" "``.
   The supported keys are:

-  - ``Lattice`` represents the there Cartesian lattice vectors: the first 3 numbers denote :math:`\bm a_1`, the next three numbers denote :math:`\bm a_2`, and the last 3 numbers denote :math:`\bm a_3`.
+  - ``Lattice`` represents the three Cartesian lattice vectors: the first 3 numbers denote :math:`\bm a_1`, the next three numbers denote :math:`\bm a_2`, and the last 3 numbers denote :math:`\bm a_3`.
 Note that :math:`\bm a_1`,
     :math:`\bm a_2`, and :math:`\bm a_3` should follow the right-hand rule such that